Zeppole di San Giuseppe are the traditional pastries made in Italy for St. Joseph’s Day.

 Eventually, the dough should be creamy and smooth, but still quite firm.

-How to Make Zeppole di San Giuseppe
+Make Zeppole di San Giuseppe

 Step 1) – Place the choux pastry dough in a pastry bag.
 TIP: To make it easier to fill the pastry bag, we recommend placing it in a tall cylindrical container so that it stands upright and steady.